Low Dose Benzodiazepines

 In benzodiazepine studies and medical literature the term low dose is subjective, or often used without any quantifying amount.
 There is no agreement on the exact range of dosages intended by this term and seems to be used in an arbitrary fashion.

 Because certain benzodiazepines are dosed in amounts that may sound “low dose,” such as lorazepam (Ativan), clonazepam (Klonopin) and alprazolam (Xanax) the dosages can be misleading.
 For example, 0.5 milligrams of Klonopin, 1 milligram of Ativan and 0.5 mg of Xanax are equivalent to 10 milligrams of Valium.
 This means that 0.5 mg of Klonopin may likely require a lengthy taper for safe cessation.
+To covert a benzodiazepine dose using the Ashton Equivalence click here.

 The deceptive marketing has been effective.
 Why is this misinformation occurring?
-One reason might be that doctors have been slow to recognize or differentiate the differences between the many benzodiazepines, both in rates of elimination and in relative potency:
+One reason might be that doctors have been slow to recognize or differentiate the differences between the many benzodiazepines, both in rates of elimination and in relative potency.

 Rates of Elimination